Bylaws and Policies

 Wheelchair Basketball Canada hosts its Annual General Meeting (AGM) every year to inform its members of previous and future activities and, when necessary, elect members to the Board of Directors.
 It is an excellent opportunity for stakeholders and partners to receive operational and fiscal updates for the previous year.

 Key individuals and organizations such as Wheelchair Basketball Canada board members, staff, and provincial sport organizations are requested to submit reports for the AGM, copies of which can be obtained by contacting Wheelchair Basketball Canada.

-The 2013-2017 Strategic Plan is the third consecutive quadrennial plan created to provide guidance for the programming, service and operational decisions of Wheelchair Basketball Canada.
-Significant progress was made as an organization in progressing through the 2008-2012 objectives.
-The 2013-2017 Strategic Plan has been designed to build on those strengths and to address the challenges and issues identified during the planning process.
+The 2017-2020 Strategic Plan is the fourth consecutive quadrennial plan created to provide guidance for the programming, service and operational decisions of Wheelchair Basketball Canada.

 - 2012 Annual Report